cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 To set an upgrade window:

-1. Click the pencil icon next to **Cluster upgrades** to edit the upgrade window.
+1. Click the pencil icon next to **Cluster maintenance** to edit the upgrade window.
-1. From the **Upgrade day** dropdown, select the day of the week during which upgrades may be applied.
+1. From the **Day** dropdown, select the day of the week during which maintenance may be applied.
-1. From the **Start of window** dropdown, select a start time for your upgrade window in UTC.
+1. From the **Start of window** dropdown, select a start time for your maintenance window in UTC.

     The window will last for 6 hours from the start time.